takuya-jazeera/my-model-collections/README.md

 # NOTE

 This project is under construction.
 If I made something, blender model will be add to "Models" directory

 # What is this?

 This is my collection that emerged from my mind and reflection.
 Most of works are desigend from the inspiration of Japanese and Greek classics.
- 	If you interested in the classics through you use my materials, I'm happy with it.
 But Understand that ,as I said, my interpretation.
 Not the fact.

 # How do I use this?